 History & Natural Features

 Portage Lakes is named after the old Native American portage path which connected the Cuyahoga River flowing north to Lake Erie and the Tuscarawas River which through the Muskingum, flows south to the Ohio River.
-This proved advantageous for the Native Americans and early settlers as navigation from Lake Erie to the Ohio was possible with only one eight-mile portage overland.
+This proved advantageous for the Native Americans and early settlers as navigation from Lake Erie to the Ohio was possible with only one 8-mile portage overland.
 Portage Lakes State Park lies at one of the highest points of the state and on a major watershed divide in Ohio.
 Some water from the lakes reaches Lake Erie and some flows to the Ohio River.

 The area became an important trading post for settlers and Native Americans.
 It was a recognized landmark during the War of 1812, serving as a rendezvous point of American troops.
 The old Native American portage path was part of the ancient boundary between the Six Nations and the Western Native Americans.

 The city of Akron was laid out in 1825 and was first settled by Irish laborers and others working on the Ohio Canal.
-Once the canal was completed, the town flourished.
+After the canal was completed, the town flourished.
 Several important industries brought prosperity to the area including stoneware pottery, sewer pipe manufacturing, the match industry and, most recently, the tire and rubber industry.
-At one time, the Blue Diamond Match Company in Akron used three million board-feet of white pine lumber per year for the manufacture of its matches.
+At one time, the Blue Diamond Match Company in Akron used 3 million board-feet of white pine lumber per year for the manufacture of its matches.

 Several of the Portage Lakes were built as feeder reservoirs for the canals to maintain the required depth of 4 feet.
 The lakes were used for this purpose until the canals were abandoned due to the Great Flood of 1913.
-The lakes were then used to meet the water needs of the local industries.
+The lakes were then used to meet the water needs of local industries.
 Some portions of the remnant canals in the Akron area are still navigable by boat.